 Prior to property inversion, check the Property Table for the starting model (displayed on the VPview Model Definitions form) to ensure that the Min and Max conductivities for each active unit are appropriate.
 If the Max and Min values are identical, the unit in question will play no part in the inversion.
 Check too that the permitted maximum change in conductivity per iteration [ $\Delta$ Property] is appropriate.
-If the control file parameters have been altered, launch the inversion via the VPview $Run\Run\VPxx\ from\ screen\ option$ ; otherwise select the $Run\Run\VPxx\ from\ file\ option$ .
+If the control file parameters have been altered, launch the inversion via the VPview Run\Run VPxx from screen option; otherwise select the Run\Run VPxx from file option.

 Weighting is applied automatically to suppress changes in conductivity of cells close to the transmitter wires; see Section 2.16.
 It may be desirable to apply depth weighting as well, to focus changes more strongly at depth, as described in Section 2.13.
 Control file parameter settings for depth weighting are documented in Section 7.1.
-Application of depth weights is illustrated in Section 13.8 below.
+Depth weights can be applied during model construction when using the Create New Model utility, as described in Section 12.3Application of depth weights is illustrated in Section 13.8 below.